zaniti/Learn/client/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). this project is by bayo and saadrds
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). this project is by anas
 ## Available Scripts

 In the project directory, you can run: